firepress-org/themes-content/112_readiness/README.md

 **No matter how I thurst the open source community, I feel it not best practice to**:

 - 1) Use a link that points to a licence writen by a third party
-- 2) Use license(s) proposed by GitHub by default.
+- 2) Use license(s) proposed by GitHub

 If any changes happen, how do you know it's still right for you?
-By using scenario #1 or #2, you would put yourself in a position where you may lose the control of what the licence was suppose to mean from the moment you read it.
-Everyone should fork the license they want to use on there own repos.
+By using scenario #1 or #2, you could put yourself in a position where you may lose the control of what the licence was suppose to mean at the moment you read it.

+I believe everyone should fork the license they want to use on their own repos.
 The one I use is [here](https://github.com/pascalandy/GNU-GENERAL-PUBLIC-LICENSE/blob/master/LICENSE.md).
 Feel free to fork it :)